anusha421/Commerce/README.md

 Django

 ## How to Run
-Download or clone the file.
+Download or clone the repository.
 Run ```python manage.py runserver``` to open the project in your system.